das-developers/das2dlm/README.md

 ```idl
 IDL> das2c_free(query)
 ```
-Calling `das2c_free` on a query frees all internal data structures and memory associated with the query; however, any internal data arrays that have been wrapped by [IDL_ImportArray](https://www.harrisgeospatial.com/docs/CreateArrayFromExistingData.html) and passed out to your application code without a memory copy will not be deleted until IDL is done with them.
+Calling `das2c_free` on a query releases all internal data structures and memory associated with the query; however, it will not pull the rug out from under your code.
+Any internal data arrays that have been wrapped by [IDL_ImportArray](https://www.harrisgeospatial.com/docs/CreateArrayFromExistingData.html) will not be deleted until IDL is done with them.